 What if we told you that you could take the old, cumbersome spreadsheet you've been using and, with just a few clicks, your data is now available as an app on your mobile phone?
 It sounds like magic, right?
 We promise you it's not.
 I don't want to get too technical describing the process, but translating your spreadsheet data into a fully functioning mobile application is quite the task!
 The process takes a good amount of cloud computing power, machine learning, algorithms, and other cool tech-related functions to deliver your app.

-We've seen thousands of apps created over the past two months and we want to share some best practices on how to set up your spreadsheet to make it AppSheet-ready.
+We've seen thousands of apps created over the past few months and we want to share some best practices on how to set up your spreadsheet to make it AppSheet-ready.
 Of course, we recommend that you check out the App Gallery, copy the app that is closest to your particular scenario, and then replace the sample data with your own!
 But if you are the type of person that likes to start from scratch or that already has a spreadsheet you want to turn into an app, this list is for you.

 AppSheet works best when you have a tidy table in your main (first) worksheet.
 Make sure your columns are clear and, if possible, add five or more rows of data before you publish.
 Your table should also have a defined set of columns and corresponding headers.
 AppSheet will read the table in the first worksheet of your spreadsheet to translate it into a mobile app.

 Try to use common titles in English (we do plan to support more languages in future releases).
 For example, if you are adding a column with telephone numbers, it helps AppSheet identify the values in that column as telephones if the title (header) of the column is called Telephone, or Telephones, or Phone Number.
 If you call it Column, Nbr, or Numero de Telefono, it will be harder to identify the field as a list of telephone numbers.